Billy Joel

-Across the 20 years of his solo career, Joel produced 33 self-penned Top 40 hits in the U.S., three of which ("It's Still Rock and Roll to Me", "Tell Her About It", and "We Didn't Start the Fire") reached the top of the Billboard Hot 100 charts.
-Joel has been nominated for 23 Grammy Awards, winning 6 of them, including Album of the Year for 52nd Street.
-Joel was inducted into the Songwriters Hall of Fame (1992), the Rock and Roll Hall of Fame (1999), and the Long Island Music Hall of Fame (2006).
-In 2001, Joel received the Johnny Mercer Award from the Songwriters Hall of Fame.
-In 2013, Joel received the Kennedy Center Honors for influencing American culture through the arts.
-Since the advent of his solo career, Joel has had a successful touring career, holding live performances across the globe.
-In 1987, he became one of the first artists to hold a rock tour in the Soviet Union following the country's alleviation of the ban on rock music.
-Though he has not released a pop rock album since River of Dreams, he continues to tour; he frequently performs at Madison Square Garden.
+Joel has had a successful touring career, holding live performances across the globe.
+In 1987, he became one of the first artists to hold a rock tour in the Soviet Union.
+Joel has had 33 Top 40 hits in the U.S., three of which ("It's Still Rock and Roll to Me", "Tell Her About It", and "We Didn't Start the Fire") topped the Billboard Hot 100.
+He has been nominated for 23 Grammy Awards, winning six, including Album of the Year for 52nd Street.
+Joel was inducted into the Songwriters Hall of Fame in 1992, the Rock and Roll Hall of Fame in 1999 and the Long Island Music Hall of Fame in 2006.
+He received the 2001 Johnny Mercer Award from the Songwriters Hall of Fame and was recognized at the 2013 Kennedy Center Honors.